 No. Question Respondent Comment Office of the AUASB Commentary to applying proposed ISSA 5000? (b) Do you consider the quality management framework that you are using to be at least as demanding as that of the AUASB's Quality Management Standards?
 Please explain your response and how you have determined this. (c) What practical issues would arise if your firm were required to apply the AUASB's Quality Management Standards in addition to another quality management framework that already applies to your firm?
 Are there any impediments to applying the AUASB's Quality Management We obviously also believe it is appropriate - it seems unreasonable and disproportionate to require GHD's full QMS for all our services to be per AUASB's standards - noting GHD has 11,000 employees primarily performing engineering, environmental services and advisory engagements, where ISO9001 is the required standard - this includes provision of major civil engineering and environmental services to some of Australia's largest infrastructure projects - and GHD's climate-related assurance team comprise approximately 30-40 professionals - noting further, GHD has many bespoke quality management enhancements to meet bespoke needs for specific services.
-For example, to deliver major project design services to Transport for NSW and Sydney Metro a robust 'design assurance' system must be in place that generally far exceeds AUASB's standards in respect of confirmed appropriate competence of lead professionals, and the level of technical quality requirements - but which does not meet AUASB's standards on other aspects.
+For example, to deliver major project design services to Transport for NSW and Sydney Metro a robust 'design assurance' system must be in place that generally far exceeds AUASB's standards in respect of confirmed appropriate competence of lead professionals, and the level of technical quality review required - and which also requires strong ethical, probity and confidentiality requirements - but which does not meet AUASB's standards on other aspects.
 It would seem appropriate that GHD (and other multi-disciplinary firms) applies an approach that focus on ensuring the professional requirements to the areas of the business that provide the assurance service - and disproportionate and unreasonable to require it of the whole company - also under ISSA 5000, and indeed for provision of sustainability assurance more generally in Australia - just as we are currently do for assurance under CER's frameworks.
+So - in answer, we consider our approach to be at least as demanding as AUASB's Quality Management Standards, because we apply additional process on top of our ISO9001 certified QMS for our climate / sustainability assurance practice.
+If the requirement was to be imposed for the full company (as the 'firm'), then it would be neigh impossible, as the rest of the business would likely baulk at being subject to requirements that do not really apply or is relevant to their wo